tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***NA DPC S1** - 3rd, **ONE Esports Singapore Major** - Did not qualify, **NA DPC S2** - 3rd, **WePlay Kyiv AniMajor** - Did not qualify*

+North America is Schrödinger's region.
+If you don't observe it, the cat could very well be alive.
+But then you tune in to a few matches and think, "No wonder everyone's moving to Valorant."
+Wait wrong Valve esport.

-When I said that there were only two teams worth paying attention to in NA, perhaps I was being too dismissive.
-I'm willing to stretch to three, with Undying.
-While coming just barely short of qualifying to both majors, they plowed through the NA regional qualifier without dropping a single game.
+ While coming just barely short of qualifying to both majors, Undying plowed through the NA regional qualifier without dropping a single game.
+Does that actually mean anything?
+Your guess is as good as mine.

-**What would success look like?** PLACEHOLDER
+**What would success look like?** Acquiring enough practice and experience to maybe, just *maybe*...
+<br><br><br><br>
+Take a game off Arkosh next year.

 **What to spam in Twitch chat when Undying is winning?** `NEVA EVA NEVA EVA CruW`